nataliepjlin/up/content/about.md

 # what_we_do
 what_we_do:
   enable: true
-  # subtitle: "Our Works"
+  subtitle: "Our Works"
   title: "行動時間軸"
+  description: "由xxxx名成員構成"
   block:
+  - image: "images/about/milestone_template.jpg"

-  - title: "Building a new class"
+  # - title: "Design for anyone"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+  #   content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Design for anyone"
+  # - title: "Creative flair design"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+  #   content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Creative flair design"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
-In Flow, wherever things just work is understanding developing complex systems"

-  - title: "Building products"
+  # - title: "Building products"
-    content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
+  #   content: "Decade of engineering under his belt, Jeremie is responsible for technical infrastructure and feature development.
 In Flow, wherever things just work is understanding developing complex systems"

 # our_mission
 our_mission: